slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 ### postgres (port 3305)

+Remove this on all servers except drupal.

 For now, just remove it.
 If it disables one of your services, we can reinstall it.
 `apt-get remove postgresql`

+On Drupal, configure it to listen only locally:
+    *

 ### tomcat (port 8080)